 While some people are concerned about the safety of the COVID-19 vaccine, especially because it was developed so quickly, Dr. Shalauta says it is safe and followed the same scientific process as other vaccines.
 Additional funding helped the vaccine become available sooner.

-The COVID-19 vaccine is believed to be okay for just about everyone to get the vaccine, including individuals with an underlying medical condition and women who are pregnant or breastfeeding.
+The COVID-19 vaccine is believed to be okay for just about everyone to get the vaccine, including individuals with an underlying medical condition and women who are pregnant or breastfeeding, according to Centers for Disease Control and Prevention (CDC).
 If you have a compromised immune system or live with someone who does, it is still safe to get the vaccine, as it cannot give you COVID-19.

 “There are very few exceptions to who can get the vaccine,” says Dr. Shalauta.
 “People who may be allergic to one of the vaccine components, which can be found on the CDC website, should not get it.
 Anyone who has had COVID, or been treated for COVID-19 in an infusion center with monoclonal antibodies, should wait 90 days to get the vaccine.”